yog3shmandg3/yog3shmandg3.github.io/index.md

 | Two | Three | One |

-How about a yummy crepe?
+How about a picture of a crepe?

 ![Crepe](http://lafenicegelato.com/wp-content/uploads/2014/09/crepes-with-chocolate.jpg)